lumpiluk/pogona-container/README.md

 ./singularity_shell.sh
 ```

-From there, all prerequisites for running OpenFOAM simulations or setting up a Python Pipenv/Virtualenv for the Pogona simulator should be available.
+From there, all prerequisites for running OpenFOAM simulations should be available.